Last updated on March 26, 2023 by Wandering our World

 All in all, if warm water, white sand beaches, and laid-back beach days are what you’re looking for on vacation, then Barbados will likely suit you more than Hawaii.

 Which Has The Better Culture & Cultural Activities?

 Along with the natural scenery on offer, both Hawaii and Barbados have a wealth of attractions and cultural experiences worth checking out.

-With your interest piqued in Hawaiian culture after taking part in a luau, head to the Polynesian Cultural Centre in Oahu to learn more about the Polynesian people and culture.
+With your interest piqued in Hawaiian culture after taking part in a luau, head to the Polynesian Cultural Centre in Oahu.
+There you’ll learn more about the Polynesian people and culture.

 Hawaii is also home to one of the most notorious war crimes in history – the WW2 attack on Pearl Harbor.
 For military history buffs, the Pearl Harbor Aviation Museum is therefore a must visit.

-With a mix of West African and British influences, Barbados is a fascinating country with a rich blend of Caribbean traditions and a culture that emerged out of plantation slavery economy.
+With a mix of West African and British influences, Barbados is a fascinating country with a blend of Caribbean traditions.
+And it’s a place where the culture has emerged out of plantation slavery economy.

 Historic Bridgetown is where you should head if you want to learn about the colonial past in Barbados.
 A walking tour will introduce you to the country’s tumultuous past, and the colonial relics and architecture that still stand today.
 You can also tour St Nicholas Abbey, a Jacobean plantation house.

 As with many countries that were colonized by the British, cricket quickly became the national sport and a way to beat the occupiers on the playing field!
 Take a trip to Kensington Oval Barbados to watch a game.

 Barbados also has one of the oldest horse race tracks in the world, the Garrison Savannah.
 Situated just outside of Bridgetown, locals and tourists mix on race day as excitement builds.
 In fact a visit here is on our list of the best things to do in Barbados!